A Brief History of Oflag 64

 Those who had stayed at Oflag 64 experienced considerable difficulties.
 The Soviets who had “liberated” them wanted to hold them hostage until all Soviet POWs in camps behind Allied lines were repatriated.
 Under the command of Col. Frederick Drury the group finally reached Odessa, Russia and were evacuated on a New Zealand ship, HMNZS Monowai.

-Personal accounts of many of these events can be found in “POW Stories” in the Archives section of this web site.
+Personal accounts of many of these events can be found in in the Archives section of this web site.

-For an interesting history of the site and grounds before, during, and since WWII, please go to Szubin resident Mariusz Winiecki's blog, "The Oflag 64 Record".
-He also has an Oflag 64 Record Facebook Page, Twitter Account, and Instagram Account.
+For an interesting history of the site and grounds before, during, and since WWII, please go to Szubin resident Mariusz Winiecki's blog, "".
+He also maintains the Polish-American Foundation for POW Camps in Szubin and .